bmedicke/quantum_cryptography/readme.md

 3. **L**, left
 4. **R**, right

-H and V are along the X and Y axis.
-L and R 45 degrees rotated from that.
+The H and V set is located along the X and Y axis.
+The L and R set 45 degrees rotated from that.

 > polarizations.jpg